 However, there is not enough evidence to confirm that all of these are useful for people with MS.

-The National Fibromyalgia & Chronic Pain Association states that the following can help people manage the condition:
+The American College of Rheumatology reports that the following can help people manage the condition:

-- Mental health support: Tools such as cognitive behavioral therapy may complement treatment.
-Also, support from friends, family, and groups can be crucial for a person’s overall well-being.
+- Mental health support: Tools such as cognitive behavioral therapy (CBT) or CBT for insomnia may complement treatment.
+Friends, family members, and various groups can also provide crucial support and enhance overall well-being.

 - physical therapy

 - chiropractic manipulation